cepdnaclk/e19-4yp-Solve-Issues-In-Large-Code-Repositories/README.md

-# Enhancing Software Engineering Solutions with Iterative Reasoning and Graph-Based Retrieval
+# Solving Issues in Large Code Repositories: Enhancing Software Engineering Solutions with Iterative Reasoning and Graph-Based Retrieval

 ### A Novel Approach to SWE Bench Optimization

 ## Introduction

 This repository contains the implementation and research artifacts for our final year project titled:
-**"Enhancing Software Engineering Solutions with Iterative Reasoning and Graph-Based Retrieval: A Novel Approach to SWE Bench Optimization."**
+**"Solving Issues in Large Code Repositories"**

 The project addresses limitations in current automated debugging and patch generation methods by introducing a hybrid approach that combines: